ibm-cloud-docs/sell/software-validate.md

 {: codeblock}
 {: go}

-## Manage security and compliance controls
+## Managing security and compliance controls
 {: #sell-controls}
 {: ui}

 Controls are safeguards that are used to meet security and compliance requirements.
-Only controls that are supported by Security and Compliance Center, formatted correctly, and validated by Code Risk Analysis and Security and Compliance Center scans appear in the catalog.
+Only controls that are supported by {{site.data.keyword.sysdigsecure_short}} appear in the catalog.
 For more information, see [Formatting controls in your readme file](/docs/sell?topic=sell-sell-format-controls).

+### Adding controls
+{: #add-sell-controls}
+{: ui}

+To add controls, complete the following steps:

-1. Click **Add controls**.
+1. On the Manage compliance page, select **Add controls**.
-1. Choose a profile.
+1. Select a {{site.data.keyword.sysdigsecure_short}} instance, then a policy.

+    If you haven't provisioned a {{site.data.keyword.sysdigsecure_short}} instance yet, you must [set up one](/docs/workload-protection?topic=workload-protection-provision&interface=ui) from the {{site.data.keyword.cloud_notm}} catalog and [enable Cloud Security Posture Management (CSPM)](/docs/workload-protection?topic=workload-protection-cspm-implement&interface=ui) for your {{site.data.keyword.cloud_notm}} account.
+Then, complete the steps to [integrate with either an existing {{site.data.keyword.sysdigsecure_short}} instance or a new instance](/docs/workload-protection?topic=workload-protection-cspm-implement&interface=ui).
+    {: important}

+1. Select whether you want to add the entire policy or only a subset of controls.
-1. Select the controls that you want to add to your version.
+1. If you select to add an entire policy, continue to the next step.
+If you select to add a subset of controls, select the controls that you want to add.
 1. Click **Add**.

+### Adding inventory results from {{site.data.keyword.sysdigsecure_short}}
+{: #add-sell-inventory}
+{: ui}

+You can add inventory results from {{site.data.keyword.sysdigsecure_short}} so that users can see the claimed compliance when they evaluate your product in the catalog.

+In {{site.data.keyword.sysdigsecure_short}}, your inventory is updated once every day.
+You must deploy your resources and wait for the inventory to be updated before you add the inventory to your catalog listing.
+For more information, go to [Inventory](/docs/workload-protection?topic=workload-protection-inventory).
+{: important}

+To add inventory results, complete the following steps:

-1. In the Code Risk Analyzer scan section, click **Run scan**.
+1. On the Manage compliance page, click **Add results**.
-1. Wait for the scan to finish.
-1. In the Security and Compliance Center scan section, select the profile that you scanned.
+1. Select the {{site.data.keyword.sysdigsecure_short}} instance that you provisioned previously.
-1. Select the Security and Compliance Center scan.
-1. Click **Add scan**.
-1. Click **Next**.
+1. Click **Apply** to apply the latest inventory results.

-## Review requirements
-{: #catalog-manage-review-reqs}

-You must complete validation and any other requirements to publish your product.